-* By holding at least three special general meetings a year to consider matters of interest to the members and to obtain their feedback on relevant issues, such as the proposed new stadium
+- By holding at least three special general meetings of the Trust each year to consider matters of interest to the members and to obtain their feedback on relevant issues, such as the proposed new stadium

 - By informal conversations - directors are available and visible on matchdays for fans to offer their views and the Dons Trust now has a kiosk, which is manned by several Board members, to discuss any issues raised by fans.

-In addition to the above, the club communicates with fans on matchdays when circumstances require, and also through its official website, Twitter and other media channels.
+In addition to the above, the club communicates with fans on matchdays through the programme and tannoy announcements and also through its official website, Twitter and other media channels.

 We hope that the club’s detailed ticketing policy, set out on the ticketing section of the official website, will answer the great majority of queries relating to season tickets.